neuronets/nobrainer/README.md

   --aparcaseg-mapping=mapping.csv
 ```

-The file `mapping.csv` is used to convert the label values to continuous labels beginning from 0.
+The `mapping.csv` file looks like this:

 ```
 original,new,label